Learning of Colors from Color Names: Distribution and Point Estimation: Method

+To train the distribution estimation models we need to preprocess the training data into a distribution.
+The raw training data itself, is just a collection of \datapairs{} pairs -- samples from the distributions for each named-color.
+This is suitable for training the point estimation models, but not for the distribution estimation models .
+We thus convert it into a tractable form, of one histogram per output channel -- by assuming the output channels are conditionally independent of each other.

-\subsection{Conditional Independence Assumption}
+\subsubsection{Conditional Independence Assumption}

-We make the assumption that given the name of the color, the distribution of the H, S and V channels are independent.
+We make the assumption that given the name of the color, the distribution of the hue, saturation and value channels are independent.
 That is to say, it is assumed if the color name is known, then knowing the value of one channel would not provide any additional information as to the value of the other two channels.
 The same assumption is made, though not remarked upon, in \textcite{meomcmahanstone:color} and \textcite{mcmahan2015bayesian}.
 This assumption of conditional independence allows considerable saving in computational resources.
 Approximating the 3D joint distribution as the product of three 1D distributions decreases the space complexity from $O(n^3)$ to $O(n)$ in the discretized step that follows.

 Superficial checks were carried out on the accuracy of this assumption.
-Spearman's correlation on the training data suggests that for over three quarters of all color names, there is only weak correlation between the channels (\mbox{Q3 = 0.187}).
-However, this measure underestimates correlation for values that have circular relative value, such as hue.
-HSV had the lowest correlation by a large margin of the 16 color-spaces evaluated.
-Full details, including the table of correlations, are available in supplementary materials.
+Spearman's correlation on the training data suggests that for over three quarters of all color names, there is only weak correlation between the channels for most colors (\mbox{Q3 = 0.187}).
+However, this measure underestimates correlation for values which have a circular relative value, such as hue.
+Of the 16 color-spaces evaluated, HSV had the lowest correlation by a large margin.
+Full details, including the table of correlations, are available in supplementary materials (\Cref{sec:corrind}).
 These results are suggestive, rather than solidly indicative, on the degree of correctness of the conditional independence assumption.
-We consider the assumption sufficient for this investigation.
+We consider the assumption sufficient for this investigation; as it does not impact on the correctness of results.
+A method that does not make this assumption may perform better when evaluated using the same metrics we use here.